vidhaganji/my_tri2/_posts/2023-11-15-binaryShift.md

 <div>To perform a binary shift, add 0s to the opposite end of the direction asked (if left, add 0 on the right end and vice versa).
 Then, shift all the numbers down in the direction (left/right) and discard the numbers shifted out of the ends.
 See image below for an example.</div>
 <img src="{{site.baseurl}}/images/shift.png" width="640" length="480">

-<h2>How to Find Shifted Binary Numbers</h2>
+<h2>How to Convert Binary Numbers Using Power of 2 Rule</h2>
-<div>The 0s and 1s coordinate with a power of two depending on its position.
+<div>Binary numbers are made up of 0s and 1s, each corresponding to a power of two based on its position.
 Starting from 1 on the right end, multiply by two each bit to the left.
 To find the binary number, add the powers of 2 that the 1s coordinate with.
 A left shift is used to multiply the binary number by 2, and a right shift is used to divide the binary number by 2.</div>
 <div>In the example below, the binary number has 8 bits meaning the highest power of 2 reaches 128, and the binary number is 16 + 4 + 1 = 21.
 When shifted to the left, the binary number becomes 42 since it is multiplied by 2.
 Check: 32 + 8 + 2 = 42.
 When shifted to the right, the binary number becomes 10 since it is divided by 2.
 Check: 8 + 2 = 10.</div>
 <img src="{{site.baseurl}}/images/binaryshift.png" width="640" length="480">